esl/MongooseIM/doc/open-extensions/inbox.md

 *Note* that resetting the inbox count will not be forwarded.
 While a chat marker will be forwarded to the interlocutor(s), (including the case of a big groupchat with thousands of participants), this reset stanza will not.

 If the query was successful, the server will answer with two stanzas, following the classic pattern of broadcasting state changes.
-First, it would send a message with a `<x>` children containing all new configuration, to the bare-jid of the user: this facilitates broadcasting to all online resources and to successfully synchronise their interfaces.
+First, it would send a message with a `<x>` children containing all new configuration, to the bare-jid of the user: this facilitates broadcasting to all online resources to successfully synchronise their interfaces.
 ```xml
 <message from='alice@localhost' to='alice@localhost' id='some_unique_id'>
   <x xmlns='erlang-solutions.com:xmpp:inbox:0#conversation' jid='bob@localhost'>